Darling, we must respect humans, for we were all born naked.

 You will not find all fractions of your psyche, or soul, within your own fishbowl.
 But you can’t necessarily go flip-flopping in and out of others’ fishbowls, either.
 What you need are efficient tools to help you rise above the rim of your fishbowl so you can observe things from a higher perspective, perhaps magical things you never knew existed.

 For it’s the hero’s exploration and delight in adventure that makes life a quest.
 And we’re all heros of our own story if we’re intentional about the whole thing.
 Importantly, you don’t have to quest to Tibet, or to Egypt, or to the Antarctic.
-You can quest as far as you like in the imagination (and on Internet, the global mind 🙂 ) with good results for shoring up integrity, which I would like to think is an honorable goal.
+You can quest as far as you like in the imagination (and on Internet, the global mind 🙂 ) with good results for shoring up integrity, which I would like to think is an honorable goal for the individuation process.